Skip to main content

 The truth is, we need certain plastics in parts of our modern society, and eliminating them completely could introduce a myriad of unintended consequences.
 As an example, lightweight plastics are critical to increasing fuel efficiency in the transportation sector.
 If we replaced these plastics with alternative materials, would these new materials be more sustainable over the vehicle’s entire lifecycle?
 Which communities would be most impacted by this swap as a result of the associated emissions, disposal, toxicity, and labor?

 This is not to say that plastic bans won’t have their place—they absolutely will, especially for single-use plastics.
-Take the recent plastic bans below as examples.
+Take the plastic bans below as examples.

 • Canada: Recent regulations prohibit the manufacturing and importing of common single-use plastics such as grocery bags, cutlery, food service containers, ring carriers, and straws.
 By the end of 2025, Canada will also prohibit the export of six categories of plastics.
 This world-leading ban will eliminate an estimated 1.3 million tons of difficult-to-recycle plastic waste and over 22,000 tons of plastic pollution—an exciting model for the rest of the world.